camwestwood/xapi/recipes/universal-xapi-translator/vle-loggedout-input.md

 Any

 ### Format
-String (255)
+String (256)

 ## HOMEPAGE
 ### Description

-URL of the home page of the application for which the login id applies.
+URL of the home page of the application for which the logout id applies.

 ### Purpose
 Analytics

 ### Derivation